-The Faculty Senate (http://www.cortland.edu/senate/) of the SUNY Cortland faculty shall be composed of:
+The Faculty Senate of the SUNY Cortland faculty shall be composed of:

-- 1. The officers of the faculty: chair of the Senate, vice chair/secretary, treasurer and past presiding chair (exofficio without vote). - 2.
+- 1. The officers of the faculty: chair of the Senate, vice chair, treasurer and past presiding chair (ex-officio without vote). - 2.
 Seven elected representatives from the School of Arts and Sciences, elected by the voting members in each area: - a.
 One elected representative from the mathematics and science division (departments of mathematics, biological sciences, chemistry, geology, and physics), - b.
-One elected representative from the social and behavioral sciences division (departments of economics, geography, history, political science, psychology, and sociology/anthropology), - c.
+One elected representative from the social and behavioral sciences division (departments of Africana studies, economics, geography, history, political science, psychology, and sociology/ anthropology), - c.
 One elected representative from the fine arts and humanities division (departments of art and art history, communication studies, English, modern languages, performing arts, and philosophy), - d.
 Four elected at-large representatives from the School of Arts and Sciences, whose terms shall be staggered with those of the three division representatives. - 3.
 Four elected at-large representatives from the School of Professional Studies, elected by and from the departments of communication disorders and sciences, health, kinesiology, physical education, recreation, parks and leisure studies and sport management. - 4.
 Three elected at-large representatives from the School of Education, elected by and from the departments of childhood/early childhood education, foundations and social advocacy, and literacy.
-(Approved by President Bitterbaum January 2004) - 5.
-Two elected representatives for full-time lecturers: one to be elected at large from full-time lecturers in the School of Arts and Sciences, and one to be elected at large from full-time lecturers in the schools of Professional Studies and Education combined.
+(Approved by President Bitterbaum January 2004)

-(Approved by President Bitterbaum, June 2009)
+- 5. Two elected seats representing the interests of full-time lecturers, one to be elected at large from full-time lecturers in the School of Arts and Sciences, and one to be elected at large from full-time lecturers or tenure track faculty in the schools of Professional Studies or Education.

-- 6. Four elected at-large representatives from the professional staff, elected by and from the voting members in this area. - 7.
+(Approved by President Bitterbaum, June 2009; updated by Faculty Senate, April 2024) - 6.
+Four elected at-large representatives from the professional faculty, elected by and from the voting members in this area. - 7.
 One elected representative from the library, elected by and from the voting members in this area. - 8.
 One elected representative from the management/confidential area, elected by and from the voting members in this area. - 9.
 The elected faculty representative to the State University Senate.
 (See Chapter 110.04 for information on the alternate.) - 10.
 Three members of the student body, elected under procedures determined by the Student Senate. - 11.
 The elected representative of the classified staff, elected under procedures determined by members of the classified staff. - 12.
 The elected representative of the graduate faculty, elected under procedures determined by members of the graduate faculty. - 13.
 The elected representative of the part-time faculty, elected under procedures determined by members of the part-time faculty. - 14.
 Each chair of a policy committee, or a designated representative. - 15.
 The provost and vice president for academic affairs, ex officio without vote unless this person is the elected representative of management/confidential. - 16.
 The vice president for student affairs, ex officio without vote unless this person is the elected representative of management/confidential. - 17.
 The vice president for finance and management, ex officio without vote unless this person is the elected representative of management/confidential. - 18.
 The vice president for institutional advancement, ex officio without vote unless this person is the elected representative of management/confidential. - 19.
 The president of the university, ex officio without vote. - 20.
-The parliamentarian of the faculty, ex officio without vote.
-(Approved by President Bitterbaum May 2004.)
+The parliamentarian of the faculty, ex officio without vote. - 21.
+The chief diversity officer of the university, ex officio without vote.
+(Approved by President Bitterbaum, May 2004, updated September 2020.)